ebabel-games/magicalhex/RULES.md

 Life doesn't regenerate by itself over time.
 It has to be taken from someone or something alive through a sacrifice ritual.
 A quick murder generate a small amount of Life for the character, whereas more elaborate rituals that involve time and pain will generate much more Life points.

+### Magic

+Strength of the non-summoning spells cast by the character.
+Ability to resist magical attacks.
+This is a percentage, therefore a skill of 100 means the character has a 100% chance of resisting magical attacks.
+At creation, the maximum is 70% chance of resisting magical attacks.

+### Summoning

+How likely is the summoning to be succesful and how powerful the demon is.
+All demons are aggressive, but they can be summoned far enough that they don't attack the summoner.
+Different demons have various agro range.
+The power of the demon is determined by the summoning score.
+The quality of his treasures, if defeated, gets better the more powerful the demon is.
+At character creation the summoning skill can't be higher than 70, the absolute maximum being 100.

 ## Fighting system